Popsink/documentation/docs/connectors/source/firestore.md

 ## Prerequisites

-- You may need to whitelist Popsink’s IP address.
 - A Firestore database with existing collections.
 - A Google Cloud service account with the appropriate Firestore database permissions and the JSON key file associated with the service account.